Mat4D95/Conquest/README.md

 # Conquest
-A grand strategy game in the periode of WW1
+A grand strategy game in the period of WW1

 Made by me